 We have an option for parents to make a donation to help with choir costs if their schedule doesn’t permit volunteering.

 Scholarships and payment plans are available.
+To request a scholarship application, contact us.

 Q. How much will CCC consume our lives?